How to Start a Business in Idaho:

 Businesses that sell goods and/or have employees must register for certain state taxes.
 This can be done through the Idaho State Tax Commission's website.

-On the State Tax Commission webpage, click on Idaho Business Registration (IBR) application link.
+On the State Tax Commission webpage, click on the Idaho Business Registration (IBR) application link.

 Carefully read through the given information, then click on "I am ready to register my new business."